-Pillar 1 : .eadership Development and /olunteer Support We will provide training that helps grow rong, inclusive leadership across the Aurora s w the skills and capacity of LSO leaders, supp and mentorship to LSOs to support long-ter orting the adoption of sport across all segme nts of the Town's residents.
-Joure in good company Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner 1.3.
-Create and provide administrative support tools and templates for LSOs to support leadership with operations and governance Consult with LSOs to gather and inventory current tools and templates Conduct a needs assessment to understand administrative challenges as they relate to operations and governance via surveys, focus groups, or interviews with LSO leaders Based on feedback, determine administrative support tools and requirements for usability Create a prioritized list of tools and templates that the Town will help to develop Develop the first batch of tools and templates for administrative support that meet requirements and usability Pilot administrative support tools and templates with LSOs Collect feedback on administrative support tools and templates Refine administrative support tools and templates Roll out finalized tools and templates to all LSOs accompanied with training sessions and user guides Continue to develop tools and templates on the prioritized list Provide mechanism for feedback to ensure relevance and refinement of tools and templates Begin engagement again to identify any issues/challenges lifelong participation, supported by a resilient sports system and strong community partnerships.
+Pillar 1 : Leadership Development and Volunteer Support We will support the development of strong, inclusive leadership across the Aurora sport landscape.
+We will provide training that helps grow the skills and capacity of LSO leaders, supporting the adoption of sport across all segments of the Town's residents.
+We will provide administrative support and mentorship to LSOs to support long-term growth and appropriate decision-making. ζουντε το ζουσι company Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner 1.3.
+Create and provide administrative support tools and templates for LSOs to support leadership with operations and governance Consult with LSOs to gather and inventory current tools and templates Conduct a needs assessment to understand administrative challenges as they relate to operations and governance via surveys, focus groups, or interviews with LSO leaders Based on feedback, determine administrative support tools and requirements for usability Create a prioritized list of tools and templates that the Town will help to develop Develop the first batch of tools and templates for administrative support that meet requirements and usability Pilot administrative support tools and templates with LSOs Collect feedback on administrative support tools and templates Refine administrative support tools and templates Roll out finalized tools and templates to all LSOs accompanied with training sessions and user guides Continue to develop tools and templates on the prioritized list Provide mechanism for feedback to ensure relevance and refinement of tools and templates Begin engagement again to identify any issues/challenges • lifelong participation, supported by a resilient sports system and strong community partnerships.